Alejogb1/job-board/blog-data/static-pattern-make-build-system-usage.md

 id: "static-pattern-make-build-system-usage"
 ---

-Okay so you're asking about using static patterns in build systems right Specifically how they can be useful I get it I've been there trust me I've wrestled with build scripts more times than I care to remember Let me break it down from my experience it's not always sunshine and rainbows but it gets the job done
+you're asking about using static patterns in build systems right Specifically how they can be useful I get it I've been there trust me I've wrestled with build scripts more times than I care to remember Let me break it down from my experience it's not always sunshine and rainbows but it gets the job done

 First off "static pattern" lets be clear we're talking about predefined rules patterns basically templates to generate build instructions based on predictable file structures Think like if you have a bunch of source files all ending in `.cpp` you might have a static pattern to say "for every file that ends in `.cpp` compile it to an object file that ends in `.o`".
 That's a very basic static pattern right There's no magical AI or anything just simple string matching and replacement.